wbamberg/idl-reference/docs/nsIContentPrefService2.md

 of the returned object will be undefined; if the preference is neither
 cached nor known not to exist, then null is returned.

-@param name     The preference's name.
-@param context  The private-browsing context, if any.
-@return         The preference, or null if no such preference is known to
-                exist.

 #### Parameters ####